-- (1) A copy, certified by the secretary of the board of the local government unit, of the permanent or preliminary approval from the Commonwealth of Pennsylvania or from the United States of America of the project, the related bonds or notes, or the interest thereon, for subsidization or for reimbursement of all or part of debt service or a certified copy of the subsidy contract with another local government unit; - (2) Evidence satisfactory to the department from the subsidizing agency as to the indicated annual amount of the subsidy; - (3) Appropriate reference to the legislation authorizing such reimbursement or subsidy indicating the legislated recurring nature of the subsidy or in the case of a subsidy contract with another local government unit, evidence satisfactory to the department that the amount to be excluded is within the debt limitations of the other local government unit or has been approved as the electoral debt; and - (4) A computation, in reasonable detail, certified by the proper officers of the local government unit and approved as mathematically correct by an independent certified public accountant, or by the financial advisor if one be retained, showing the principal amount of the bonds to be serviced by the reimbursement or subsidy, determined in the proportion that the total indicated subsidy or reimbursement to be received over the remaining life of the issue bears to the total debt service to be paid over the remaining life of the issue, computed to stated maturity or earlier mandatory call dates.
+(1) A copy, certified by the secretary of the board of the local government unit or of the authority, of the permanent or preliminary approval from the Commonwealth of Pennsylvania or from the United States of America of the project, of the related bonds or notes, or of the interest thereon, for subsidization or for reimbursement of all or part of debt service or on account of operations, but measured by the cost of the project or a certified copy of the subsidy contract with another local government unit or an authority.

+- (2) Evidence satisfactory to the department from the subsidizing agency as to the indicated annual amount of the subsidy; - (3) Appropriate reference to the legislation authorizing such reimbursement or subsidy indicating the legislated recurring nature of the subsidy or in the case of a subsidy contract with another local government unit, evidence satisfactory to the department that the amount to be excluded is within the debt limitations of the other local government unit or has been approved as [the] electoral debt; and - (4) A computation, in reasonable detail, certified by the proper officers of the local government unit [and approved as mathematically correct by an independent certified public accountant,] or of the authority, or by the financial advisor if one be retained, showing the principal amount of the bonds to be serviced by the reimbursement or subsidy, determined in the proportion that the total indicated subsidy or reimbursement to be received over the remaining life of the issue bears to the total debt service to be paid over the remaining life of the issue, computed to stated maturity or earlier mandatory call dates.